CommonAccord/Cmacc-Org/Doc/G/Bonterms/Cloud-Terms/Form/Cloud-Terms.md

 Conf.MandatoryDisclosure.Ti=Required Disclosures

-Conf.MandatoryDisclosure.sec=The recipient may disclose Confidential Information (including Customer Data) to the extent required by Laws.
-If permitted by Law, the recipient will give the discloser reasonable advance notice of the required disclosure and reasonably cooperate, at the discloser’s expense, to obtain confidential treatment for the Confidential Information.
+Conf.MandatoryDisclosure.sec=The recipient may disclose {_Confidential_Information} (including {_Customer_Data}) to the extent required by Laws.
+If permitted by Law, the recipient will give the discloser reasonable advance notice of the required disclosure and reasonably cooperate, at the discloser’s expense, to obtain confidential treatment for the {_Confidential_Information}.

 Conf.MandatoryDisclosure.=[G/Z/Base]

 Publicity.Ti=Publicity

-Publicity.sec=Neither party may publicly announce this Agreement without the other party’s prior approval or except as required by Laws.
+Publicity.sec=Neither party may publicly announce this {_Agreement} without the other party’s prior approval or except as required by Laws.

 Publicity.=[G/Z/Base]